Tommy Lasorda Baseball

-Tommy Lasorda Baseball is a 1989 baseball video game developed and published by Sega as one of the six launch titles for the Sega Genesis in the North America and for the Sega Mega-Tech arcade system.
+Tommy Lasorda Baseball is a 1989 baseball video game developed and published by Sega as one of the six launch titles for the Sega Genesis in North America and for the Sega Mega-Tech arcade system.
 It is a follow-up to the arcade game Super League (1987).
 It prominently features former MLB player Tommy Lasorda, who was manager of the Los Angeles Dodgers at the time.
 In the game, players compete with either AI-controlled opponents or against other players across single exhibitions, open matches or a 30-game season.

-Tommy Lasorda Baseball formed part of a marketing campaign to build a library of titles using recognizable names and likenesses of celebrities and athletes to emphasize the more arcade-like experience available on Sega Genesis.
-The game garnered mixed to positive reception from critics since its release on the Genesis; praise was given to the addition of season play, use of multiple perspectives, sound, two-player component and gameplay but criticism was geared towards this aspect being luck-based and difficult AI, while others felt mixed in regards to the graphical quality and recommended similar titles instead.
+Tommy Lasorda Baseball was part of a marketing campaign to build a library of titles using recognizable names and likenesses of celebrities and athletes to emphasize the arcade experience available on Sega Genesis.
+The game garnered mixed to positive reception from critics since its release; praise was given to the addition of season play, use of multiple perspectives, sound, two-player component and gameplay, but criticism was geared towards this aspect being luck-based and having difficult AI, while others felt mixed in regards to the graphical quality and recommended similar titles instead.

 Gameplay

 Tommy Lasorda Baseball is a baseball game where players compete in matches against AI-controlled opponents or other players in single exhibitions, open matches or a 30-game season.
-A password system enables players to take their team through a season in the World Series and keeps tracks of other teams in the league.
-The 26 teams featured in the game uses all their real-life city names but statistics and player names are fictional.
+A password system enables players to take their team through a season in the World Series and keeps track of other teams in the league.
+The 26 teams featured in the game use their real-life city names, though statistics and player names are fictional.

-Although it follows the same gameplay as with other baseball titles at the time and most of the rules are present as well, the game opts for a more arcade-styled approach of the sport instead of being full simulation.
-During gameplay, players must hit a pitch, reach any base safely, pitch a strike, getting an AI player out or retiring the AI's side to end an inning.
+Although it follows the same gameplay as other baseball titles at the time and most of the rules are also present, the game opts for a more arcade-styled approach of the sport instead of being full simulation.
+During gameplay, players must hit a pitch, reach any base safely, pitch a strike, get the AI players out or retire the AI's side to end an inning.
 The game ends when a team has scored more runs than the other at any time.

-Outside of gameplay, players must manage the abilities of batters and pitchers; Batters are rated based on batting average, home runs, running speed, fielding and throwing.
-Pitchers are rated based on earned run average (ERA), curve-throwing ability, stamina, top throwing speed, and the distance a hit pitch will travel.
+Outside of gameplay, players must manage the abilities of batters and pitchers.
+Batters are rated based on batting average, home runs, running speed, fielding and throwing.
+Pitchers are rated based on earned run average (ERA), stamina, curve-throwing ability, top throwing speed, and the distance a hit pitch will travel.
 A pre-game difficulty setting makes the game biased either towards the pitcher, batter, or an equal game of skill between pitcher and batter.
 Players can also decide if there will be fielding errors or how environmental hazards such as wind will affect the ball.